vEnhance/web.evanchen.cc/input/faq-latex.md

 Two things:

-- Read the source code of other people;
+- Read the source code of other people who know what they're doing;
 - Search on Google and [tex.SE](https://tex.stackexchange.com/).

 ### {{ faq("L-17", "How can I look up a symbol?") }}